mallaire77/whoami/README.md

 **Principal Consultant**\
 <sup>**gcp**</sup>\
 *(May 2022 - Sept.
 2022)*
-- Worked primarily with the client's given stack & GCP (terraform)
 - Worked with senior management to build out Yoppwork's cloud services practice
 - Named Google's '[Partner of the Year](https://www.improving.com/thoughts/yoppworks-named-the-2023-google-cloud-public-sector-partner-of-the-year/)' for the 'Public Sector (Canada)' category within a year of launching Yoppwork's cloud services offering
 - Day to day, I worked with the team on software development tasks, prioritizing my client facing role to establish ways of working, regular check-ins, and facilitating knowledge transfer when the need arises